 The first pictures of British Motor Corporation’s new mini-car were released in August 1959.

-The interior was austere with pull strings to open the two doors and sliding fitment of the front door windows.
+The interior was austere, with pull strings to open the two doors and sliding fitment of the front door windows.
 Instruments were also sparse.

-The boot-lid was hinged at the bottom, forming a platform for a surprising amount of luggage.
+The body design was essentially practical, with door hinges exposed and the styling minimal.
+The boot lid was hinged at the bottom, forming a platform for a surprising amount of luggage.